mycountyparks.com

 Monona County Conservation Center & Arboretum

 The 11-acre area is located at the east edge of Onawa and is the site for many of the environmental education programs offered by the Board.
 The Arboretum displays a large variety of trees and shrubs.
 There is a butterfly pond/garden area located at the arboretum and an open shelter house.
-New Community Planters have been constructed in 2009.
+New Community Planters were constructed in 2009.

 Location